rumpkernel/buildrump.sh/README.md

 The long(er) version
 --------------------

-The above will fetch the necessary subset of the NetBSD source tree from anoncvs.netbsd.org into `./src`.
-You are also free to use any other method for fetching NetBSD sources.
-The script will refuse to use a source tree which is too old to contain the necessary support.
+The `checkout` command above will fetch the necessary subset of the NetBSD source tree from anoncvs.netbsd.org into `./src`.
+You are also free to use any other method for fetching NetBSD sources, though the only officially supported way is to let the script handle the checkout.

 The script will then proceed to build the necessary set of tools for building rump kernels for the current host, after which it will build